AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57588-region-id-error-when-shipping-to-multiple-addresses.md

 ---
 # ACSD-57588: Error in region ID processing when shipping to multiple addresses

 The ACSD-57588 patch fixes the issue where shipping an order to multiple addresses triggers an error during region ID processing.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.49 is installed.
 The patch ID is ACSD-57588.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.
+Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions